 The contents of the roadmap have been updated to follow the evolution of the Web platform since April 2018.
 See the Change history for details.
 Most of these updates focused on mechanisms that allow mobile web applications to tweak performance settings and gain finer-grained control over the browser’s default behavior.
 In particular, new exploratory work and technologies in progress mentioned in the Performance and Tuningpage include:

-• the CSS contain property to indicate that an element’s subtree is independent of the rest of the page,
+property to indicate that an element’s subtree is independent of the rest of the page, - the proposed CSS

 The roadmap did not mention WebDriver, recently published as a W3C Recommendation, a key technology for mobile web developers as it enables automated testing across browsers and devices.
 This was an oversight, fixed in this new version.